Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-wood-species-identification.md

 ###### Set-up of the equipment.

-###### For the investigation comprehensive microscopy equipment was transported from Hamburg to Rome.
-At the heart of the equipment is a state-of-the-art "3D-RLM" microscope (3D-reclected-light-microscopy).
-This modern technology enables a completely non-destructive material analysis with which the types of wood from which the harp was built can be identified.
-In addition to various eyepieces and stands for different applications, a special computer with special image analysis software is also part of the scientists' repertoire.
+###### The Thünen-Institut team transported comprehensive microscopy equipment from Hamburg to Roma for this investigation.
+At the heart of this equipment is a state-of-the-art "3D-RLM" (3D-reclected-light microscopy) microscope.
+This advanced technology enables a completely non-destructive material analysis that allows identification of the types of wood that the harp was built of.
+The scientists’ repertoire of tools also includes a custom computer with specialist image analysis software, as well as various eyepieces and stands for different applications.

 ###### National Museum of Musical Instruments, Barberini Harp wood examination, Valentina Zemke of the Thünen Institute for Wood Research setting up, Rome, 2018